So, you think you want to buy a truck and be an owner-operator.

 Now, you need to figure out where to buy a truck from.
 There are dealers, auctions, online auctions, private individuals, remarketing companies, trucking companies, and others, who would all like to sell you a truck.
 Each has advantages and disadvantages.
 Dealers will generally be priced higher, but a good dealer will stand behind what they sell.
 Warranties are a very good thing to have.
 Even a limited warranty, that only covers engine, transmission, and axles is a good thing to have.
 Those are the components that can be *very* expensive to fix — especially engines.
 There are aftermarket warranties that you can buy.
 I’ve never bought one, and I’ve heard both good and bad things about them.
 Investigate the company offering the warranty, and the terms of the warranty very thoroughly.
 Make sure you check the BBB about them too.

 Auctions and private individuals are generally the cheapest place to buy a truck, but “ya pays yer money and takes yer chances” when you do that.
-You can get a good (or even fantastic) deal,but you (or somebody knowledgeable that you trust) have to check out your prospective purchase very carefully.
+You can get a good (or even fantastic) deal,but you (or somebody knowledgeable that you trust) has to check out your prospective purchase very carefully.

 Remarketing and trucking companies usually fall somewhere in the middle on price.
 They will frequently have easy financing options, often with little or no money down.
 A well maintained former fleet truck can be good value, but again, you need to make sure you’re getting a good one, not one that was poorly maintained and beat to death.
 Avoid trucks that were used in tanker service — surge from tankers is hard on drivetrain components.